sidecartridge/atarist-toolkit-docker/README.md

 1. Download the latest version of the Atari ST development toolkit docker image the Docker Hub and install it in the available list of images in your Docker runtime.

-2. Install the script `st` in the PATH of your machine.
-To access the commands of the image the developer will only need to invoke the `st`.
+2. Install the script `stcmd` in the PATH of your machine.
+To access the commands of the image the developer will only need to invoke the `stcmd`.

 ## How verify that the image is properly configured